-It is anticipated that several grants, in the amount of up to $60,000 each, will be funded in the coming year.
-Applications should be submitted via https://asnr.smapply.io.
+We anticipate that four grants, in the amount of up to $120,000 each, will be funded in the coming year.
+Applications should be submitted via asnr.smapply.io

 A list of prior grant recipients may be found here.
 The required formatting guidelines indicated below (including word and/or page limits) will be strictly enforced; any application not conforming to the specified limits, at the discretion of the research committee, may be disqualified from consideration.

 Grant candidates must be North American members of ASNR in good standing with an MD, PhD, DO, or equivalent degree.

 The applicant need not be a junior faculty member, but preference will be given to early-stage investigators or those who have not previously performed funded research in the area relevant to their grant application.

 An applicant can only submit one single application per cycle.

 The research proposal must have a clearly stated, testable hypothesis and well-developed aims.